Skip to main content

 1. Tracks

-Fox tracks are smaller and narrower than wild dogs.
+Fox tracks are smaller, narrower, and more delicate than wild dog tracks.

 Features: